abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 </form>
 ```

-* Here, we didn't use the `abp-dynamic-form` tag-helper and add all neccessary form elements to our form one by one.
+* Here, we didn't use the `abp-dynamic-form` tag-helper and added all necessary form elements to our form one by one.

-* As you may notice, we've set input type as **hidden** for the **ConcurrencyStamp** input, because end-user should not see this value.
+* As you may notice, we've set the input type as **hidden** for the **ConcurrencyStamp** input, because the end-user should not see this value.

 > Instead of doing it like that, we could create a view model class and use the `[HiddenInput]` data attribute for the **ConcurrencyStamp** property and use the `abp-dynamic-form` tag-helper.
-But to simplify the article I didn't want to do that, if you want you can create a view model and define the neccessary data attributes for properties.
+But to simplify the article I didn't want to do that, if you want you can create a view model and define the necessary data attributes for properties.

-* **EditModal.cshtml.cs**
+**EditModal.cshtml.cs**

 ```csharp
 public class EditModalModel : BookStorePageModel